 Review Your Insurance Coverage

 The Master Policy for your COA will likely provide coverage for some types of damage.
 However, natural disasters may be specifically excluded or require a separate writer.
 For example, you may purchase hurricane coverage in a separate policy.
-Within that policy, hurricane damage will have its own deductible based on a percentage of the insured value of the property.
+Within that policy, hurricane damage will have its own deductible based on a percentage of the property’s insured value.
 Some kinds of natural disasters like flooding and earthquakes may be much more difficult to afford.
-Also, you may not find a carrier that provide coverage for floods and earthquakes.
-In any event, if the condos could be so badly damaged they must be torn down and rebuilt, adding a demolition rider that covers tearing down the existing structure and hauling away debris also makes sense.
+Also, you may not find a carrier that provides coverage for floods and earthquakes.
+In any event, if the condos could be so badly damaged, they must be torn down and rebuilt.
+Adding a demolition rider that covers tearing down the existing structure and hauling away debris also makes sense.

 Note: The deductibles for major damage are going to be high.
 If you don’t have enough funds available to pay a sizable deductible, obtain a line of credit.
 Preferably before the disaster happens!